 The Department of Infrastructure Management is responsible for functions, programs and services that are vital to the health, safety and well-being of County residents.
-This Department consists of the Office of the County Engineer, the Office of Facilities Management, the Office of Parks and Recreation, the Office of Planning, and the Office of Public Works.
+This Department consists of the Office of Facilities Management, the Office of Parks and Recreation, County Golf Courses, and the Middlesex County Utilities Authority.

 Infrastructure Management seeks to reduce the duplication of effort and work to maintain a streamlined process for the effective maintenance of all County-owned properties.